 In November 2018, we were informed that the Board of Directors of the Bial Foundation selected the Windbridge Research Center project “Correlating accurate intuition with learning styles and sensory modality preferences” for funding through the 2018/2019 Bial Foundation Grant Programme.

 This funded research project (211/18) will take place from February 2019 through December 2020.
-The two primary investigators (Co-PIs) on the project are Julie Beischel, PhD, and a researcher/instructor with expertise in sociology, psychology, statistics, and research methodology.
+The two primary investigators (Co-PIs) on the project are Julie Beischel, PhD, and a researcher/instructor with expertise in complementary and alternative medicine, sociology, statistics, and research methodology.

 The project examines the learning styles and sensory modality preferences (LS/SMPs) of Windbridge Certified Research Mediums (WCRMs) and how their LS/SMPs relate to the accuracy of their statements about specific deceased individuals collected under blinded/masked conditions.